sanmai/json-serializer/README.md

 This library is a thin wrapper around [jms/serializer](https://github.com/schmittjoh/serializer).

-The purpose of this library is to make simpler deserialization/serialization of objects and, specifically, of arrays of objects.
+The purpose of this library is to make simpler deserialization/serialization of objects and, specifically, of arrays of objects, and scalar values.
 All you need is to follow a simple protocol.

+### ItemList

 JMS Serializer supports deserializing arrays out of the box, but it is ever so slightly complicated since a user must specify a type in a full form, as in `array<T>`, all the while returned deserialized value will be a plain array.
 This library abstracts away this extra complexity by providing a two-method protocol instead.